 Another set of pieces by Hindemith that demonstrate his harmonic and contrapuntal style are his choral settings of French poems by Rainer Maria Rilke.
 A good example is A Swan, from Six Chansons.
 Analyze the vertical structures, identifying quartal and triadic roots on each beat.

-The Quartal Counterpoint Assignment demonstrates the process of writing counterpoint in the style of Hindemith.
+The Quartal Counterpoint Assignment in the Materials below outlines the process of writing counterpoint in the style of Hindemith.
+A musical example demonstrating modern Quartal Counterpoint is provided, along with keyboard activities for improvising in the style.

 Arnold Schoenberg (1874-1951) was a musical mastermind and wrote in a variety of styles before he developed the 12-Tone Serial system.
 His dodecaphonic music is based on an ordered series of pitch classes, all of which are presented sequentially before any note is repeated.
 In addition to the Prime Form of the tone row, Retrograde, Inversion, and Retrograde-Inversion forms are used.
 Permutations of the row are used in different voices, and references to tonal structures are avoided.
 Much of the 12-Tone music Schoenberg wrote utilizes polyphonic techniques, as it is primarily linear.